 Dedicated IP Address for Email Marketing: Do I need it?

-What is dedicated IP?
+What is a dedicated IP?

 A dedicated IP address is a unique Internet address dedicated to a particular hosting account.
-This IP can be used only by a single user or account to send emails.
+This IP address can be used only by a single user or account to send emails.
 That means the reputation of the dedicated IP is solely determined by the sending frequency and the volume of emails sent by this single user.

 So then what is a shared IP?

-Here’s a simple representation of Shared vs Dedicated IP
+Here’s a simple representation of Shared vs Dedicated IP:

 Image source: 250oK.com

 How reputation of IP impacts email delivery and sender reputation?

 An email’s delivery largely depends upon the reputation of the IP used to send it.
 If you’re sending from an IP which has an orderly, maintained reputation, then your emails are more likely to be seen by your subscribers.
 However, if the reputation of sending IP is low, then your emails may end up in the spam box.
 It’s safe to say that the actions of one site owner can affect the IP reputation of everyone sharing that IP on the server.